VAIBHAVPATEL97/ScriptingBot/README.md

 # ScriptingBot
-This repository contains all the codes writting during various projects.
+This repository contains all the codes written during various projects.
+Just for personal future reference.